The Writing Lab has a range of equipment to record and measure handwriting and keyboarding behaviour.

 Assessment of handwriting legibility

 Demands for the production of fast and legible handwriting increase as children progress through school in the UK.
-Despite the considerable number of children faced with handwriting difficulties, there is no practical tool to assess legibility in this population.
-The aim of this study was to develop the Handwriting Legibility Scale (HLS) and examine its reliability and validity, before describing performance on a representative sample of primary school children.
+Despite the considerable number of children faced with handwriting difficulties, there is a lack of practical tool to assess legibility in this population.
+Anna Barnett and colleagues have therefore developed the Handwriting Legibility Scale (HLS) as a quick and practical tool.
+Originally developed for 9-14 year olds, it has also been found to have good reliability and validity in older students aged 17-25 years..

 Curriculum Based Measures (CBM) of writing assessment